microsoft/Azure-DCAP-Client/README.md

 The library builds the full URL of the artifacts served by the Azure-internal caching service from the parameters passed to the `sgx_ql_get_revocation_info_t` and `sgx_get_qe_identity_info_t` API calls.

 For the certificate chain associated with an Intel SGX quote, each CRL Distribution Point is wrapped into an Azure-specific URL before being fetched by the Azure-DCAP-Client library.
-For example, the well-knwon Intel SGX Root CA CRL endpoint (https://certificates.trustedservices.intel.com/IntelSGXRootCA.crl) is served by the Azure-internal caching service at: https://global.acccache.azure.net/sgx/certificates/pckcrl?uri=https://certificates.trustedservices.intel.com/IntelSGXRootCA.crl&api-version=API_VERSION (where `API_VERSION` specifies the current API version).
+For example, the well-known Intel SGX Root CA CRL endpoint (https://certificates.trustedservices.intel.com/IntelSGXRootCA.crl) is served by the Azure-internal caching service at: https://global.acccache.azure.net/sgx/certificates/pckcrl?uri=https://certificates.trustedservices.intel.com/IntelSGXRootCA.crl&api-version=API_VERSION (where `API_VERSION` specifies the current API version).

 # Configuration